Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in Florida.

 Located on the Emerald Coast, a beautiful area of Florida that is famous for its white sands and emerald waters, Destin has grown from a small and quiet fishing village into a popular destination for tourists and day-trippers.

-More than 75% of the 4.5 million Emerald Coast visitors each year visit Destin, according to the Florida Department of Environmental Protection, with the city happy to promote itself as: "The World's Luckiest Fishing Village".
+More than 75% of the 4.5 million Emerald Coast visitors who arrive each year visit, Destin, according to the Florida Department of Environmental Protection, with the city happy to promote itself as: "The World's Luckiest Fishing Village."

-Below is a list of my top 10 things to do in Destin, Florida.
+Below is my list of the top 10 things to do in Destin, Florida.

 It is only accessible by boat but well worth the visit.
 The water is shallow and calm, perfect if you have kids with you, or just want to relax and have fun.